alessionobile/eks-sample/README.md

 > **Warning:**
 > Make sure you are logged in as an IAM User or IAM Role having the [AdministratorAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AdministratorAccess.html) IAM managed policy attached.

-The deployment requires AdministratorAccess to create CodeBuild pipelines, deploy CDK stacks, and respective IAM Roles.
+This project requires AdministratorAccess to deploy VPCs, EKS cluster, and relative IAM roles.

 ### Deployment Architecture